- Summer: March 1

 - Make rapid gains in your Chinese language skills and complete coursework toward your degree during a condensed summer term

 - Enrich your understanding of this diverse urban center through excursions to historically and culturally significant sites around Shanghai

-- Live on a Chinese university campus or with a local homestay family and embrace into the daily rhythms of modern Shanghai communities
+- Live in Chinese university dorms or with a local homestay family and embrace into the daily rhythms of modern Shanghai communities

 Academics at Summer in Shanghai

-- China: Economic Giant (3 U.S. semester credit hours) The course provides an interpretative survey of China's emergence as a global economic power.
-The phenomenal changes in the Chinese economy over recent decades are highlighted, and aspects of quantitative development are related to the radical reforms adopted since 1978.
-Students discuss major policy issues encountered by the Chinese government in sustaining high-speed economic growth without instability.
-Students also explore China's pursuit of full integration into the global free trade system.
+- China: Economic Giant (3 U.S. semester credit hours) This course provides an interpretative survey of China's emergence as a global economic power and major policy issues encountered by the Chinese government in sustaining high-speed economic growth.

 - Chinese Language (6 U.S. semester credit hours) No prior language study is required.
 A placement exam during on-site orientation determines each student's appropriate language level.